SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 | Configuration | Varies depending on the selected action.
 Contains a search bar as well as all configuration steps.
 The height of fields in this section can be extended by dragging the mouse on the lower right of the field  |
 | Variables | Lists all variables related to the action.
 Contains name and description of the variable as well as a copy button to easily copy the value of the variable  |

-!!!note
+!!! note
     You can manually resize the configuration panel by clicking on the left edge of the panel and dragging the mouse left or right; the width of the panel  will change accordingly.
 Once your panel is set at a preferable width, let go of the mouse.
 The chosen size will be remembered for the next configurations.

 ### Playbook code

 The code section is a page where you can write and edit your playbooks using a code editor.
 Playbooks in [SEKOIA.IO](http://SEKOIA.IO) are written using the language [JINJA 3.](https://jinja.palletsprojects.com/en/3.0.x/templates/)